NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 ---

-In the above code, the class ```Leaker``` allocates 1MB of memory.
-It has a choice, either it __does not free__ the allocated memory, as we did in the example above, or frees it in the destructor with the danger that ```p``` will also free it.
-Using the performance profiler in VS (Debug->Performance profiler) we see that the above code uses about 200MB which makes sense since each iteration allocates 4MB.
+- the class ```Leaker``` allocates 1MB of memory.
+- It has a choice, either it __does not free__ the allocated memory, as we did in the example above
+- or frees it in the destructor with the danger that ```p``` will also free it.
+- Using the performance profiler in VS (Debug->Performance profiler) we see that the above code uses about 200MB
+- which makes sense since each iteration allocates 4MB.

 ---